 Serve the song.
 Previously a member of Platinum & Gold selling, two-time Grammy Nominated artist, Skillet.
 Performed on several #1 hit singles.
 Over 30 years of drumming experience including studio recording, live recording, live performance, worldwide touring, & drum instruction.

-My husband Chris & I own & operate our studio located on the Great Lakes between Chicago and Milwaukee.
-It's here where we have the capability to record & edit live drums.
-Chris grew up in Seattle playing piano & guitar.
+We own & operate our studio located on the Great Lakes between Chicago and Milwaukee.
+It's here where we have the capability to professionally record & edit live drums.
+My husband, Chris, grew up in Seattle playing piano & guitar.
 He engineers, comps, & edits all of my drum tracks.
 Our main focus right now is tracking live drums for rock, pop/rock, & alternative style music.
 That's definitely my niche and the style I feel most comfortable playing.

-I'd be honored to craft something that serves YOUR song.
+I'd be honored to lay down a groove that serves YOUR song.
 I'm excited about the potential and opportunity to create something with you.
 If I feel like my style of playing doesn't fit then I'll be happy to let you know up front.
 I'm open to your thoughts and ideas.
 Let's lay it down, finish it, and get it out there.
 Rock n' roll forever!

 CreditsAllMusic verified credits for Lori Peters

 8 ReviewsEndorse Lori Peters

 Lori is top notch, she does an amazing job, and reaches back to you right away.
 If you’re looking for a studio drummer, look not further, get in contact with her, you will not be disappointed!